 Two-Way Conversion Main Street and State Street

-This $4.5 Million two-way conversion project was essential to effectively and safely maintain pedestrian and vehicular traffic movement through the Central Business District (CBD), and to the County Administration offices, the County Court House, and retail, commercial and residential buildings along Main and State Streets.
-It further necessitated a coordinated effort with the City, the New Jersey Department of Transportation, the County of Bergen, New Jersey Transit Bus Operations, the New York Susquehanna & Western Railway (NYSW) and PSE&G.
+This $4.5 Million two-way conversion project was essential to effectively and safely maintain pedestrian and vehicular traffic movement through the Central Business District (CBD), and to the County Administration offices, the County Court House, and retail, commercial and residential buildings throughout this corridor.
+It further necessitated a coordinated effort with the City, the New Jersey Department of Transportation, the County of Bergen, New Jersey Transit, the New York Susquehanna & Western Railway (NYSW) and utility companies.

 The new signalization is now fully actuated as part of an integrated, adaptive, interactive signal system with additional traffic cameras to directionally monitor traffic flow and with the capability of bus pre-emption activation.
 Two (2) of the signals were wired into the NYS&W railroad pre–emption circuits, making the signals safer and much more effective.
-Both roadways were resurfaced curb-to-curb, and long-lasting pavement markings, signage and new street lighting were installed.
-Additionally, streetscape amenities were incorporated into the project installed in order to enhance the redevelopment area and establish an aesthetically pleasing atmosphere throughout the CBD.
+Both roadways were resurfaced curb-to-curb, and streetscape amenities were incorporated into the project in order to enhance the redevelopment area and establish an aesthetically pleasing atmosphere throughout the CBD.